LLM Fine-Tuning Explained: When to Fine-Tune vs When to Use RAG or Prompting

 LoRA: Low-Rank Adaptation

 LoRA is the dominant PEFT method.
-Here is the core idea: instead of directly modifying the model's weight matrices, LoRA injects small trainable "adapter" matrices alongside the frozen original weights.
-These adapters have a much lower rank (dimension) than the full weight matrices — hence "low-rank adaptation."
+Instead of directly modifying the model's weight matrices, LoRA injects small trainable "adapter" matrices alongside the frozen original weights.
+These adapters have a much lower rank (dimension) than the full weight matrices, hence "low-rank adaptation."

 LoRA in Plain English